 What better way to introduce number concepts to Kids than with Children’s books For Teaching Numbers & Counting of course!
 Take a look at this MEGA List there’s plenty for kids of all ages!

 Children’s Books are a great teaching resource to help teachers teach many concepts.
 I really love using Picture books for teaching numeracy and the kids love it too!
+Grab these children’s books for your classroom library today!

 A carefully chosen kids book has the power to help explain math concepts to kids in a way that is easier to understand.
 They can also help kids see math in real life, which will help them make connections to maths in the environment.